arthur-debert/txtx/README.md

    extensions only)"
 3. Click the green play button or press F5 to launch a new window
 4. The test-dir directory will open in the new window
-5. Only the RfcDoc Format, Markdown, and Prettier extensions will be enabled
+5. Only the txxt Format, Markdown, and Prettier extensions will be enabled
 6. Open the sample.txt, sample.txtx, or sample.rfc file to test the highlighting

 ## Requirements